Sunday Bloody Sunday (film): Box office

 The film performed strongly at the box office in urban centres but was not popular outside these and ultimately lost money.
 It grossed £20,149 in its first 13 days of release at the Leicester Square Theatre.

+Critical reception

+The film holds an 83% rating on Rotten Tomatoes from 30 reviews.
+The consensus summarizes: "Led by strong performances from its three leads, Sunday Bloody Sunday takes a sophisticated and groundbreaking look at the complexities of love."